A friend told me that Al and I were considered to be the experts on Mexico City. And since we’ve been there at least a dozen times, I guess we are.

 Hey Phil, maybe six days aren’t enough.
-And, do you want some company?
+And do you mind if we tag along?

 Quick note: Most of the 150 museums in Mexico City are closed Mondays.
-And it turns out the entire Chapultepec Park is closed too.
+And, as we found out, Chapultepec Park is completely locked up as well.

 1. Historic Centre (Centro Histórico) of Mexico City.